 There are over 200 breeds of Owls with most of them being nocturnal.
 Owls are found in almost all parts of the world except Antarctica and remote islands.
 Owls are fairly small only growing to at around 2 feet tall with a 1-2 foot wingspan depending on the species.
 They can also rotate their heads 270 degrees, which is useful for spotting prey.
 Owls only feed on other animals.
 They eat insects and lots of rodents.

 Owl eggs are large and large and have a white coloring.
 They lay in clutches of up to 12 eggs although four is the most common number.
 In some species, Owls do not have one mating partner for life.
 They frequently mate with many other Owls.

 The biggest threat to Owls is Poison.
 Many rodent traps use poison to kill.
 Once the Owl eats the rodent, it also digests the poison which kills the Owl.
-Ecology groups are using Goodnature humane trapping technology to help save Owls and other wildlife.
+Ecology groups are using Goodnature quick-kill trapping technology to help save Owls and other wildlife.

 The Parson bird is a songbird endemic to New Zealand.
 The Parson Bird is most commonly recognized by the white tufts under its neck.
 The bird’s plumage is black at first sight however closer examination shows brown, blue, and green feathers.
 The parson bird is large for a nectar eater measuring around one foot.
 As mentioned earlier, the Parson Bird eats mostly nectar although it sometimes eats pollen.

 The Parson bird lays its eggs from September to January.
 The female lays a clutch of two to four eggs.
 The eggs are medium sized with a light pink coloring.
 The female does the majority of the work for the chicks; incubation, brooding, early feeding.